 'There just haven't been as many female composers' or 'They just didn't write as much' are pretexts we hear time and time again.
 But these sweeping statements, although factually correct, give the false impression that female compositions are few and far between and therefore presumably secondary in quality.
 There are in fact over 5000 female composers that we know of dating all the way back to 450 BC, over 500 symphonies to date and countless ensemble, vocal, organ, choral works - you name it.

 "...I hope that by subverting gender norms, we are encouraging people to question the status quo.
 It's vital for any progression.
 And I hope that we will continue to grow and evolve as a group as times change..."

-"...I don't think anyone could have predicted how this year has panned out; it was so unexpected, and terrifying.
-Before lockdown, I guess you could say my career was 'on track' as a classical musician – I was offered a contract with the CBSO straight out of college, offered a numbered job with ESO, touring, doing session work and also on trial for a sub-principal position with the BBC Symphony Orchestra..."
+"...I don't think anyone could have predicted how this year has panned out; it was so unexpected and terrifying.
+Before lockdown, I guess you could say my life was 'on track' as a classical musician..."